zhuolonghao/zhuolonghao.github.io/README.md

 On 4/15, best way to modify the style is to start with the Inspect function of Chrome Browser; Changes are immediately reflected once parameters are changed.
 Additionally, [Markdown syntax](https://www.markdownguide.org/basic-syntax/)

 On 5/1, posted my first econ blog.
 A lesson was learnt: if it ain't broke, don't fix it

+on 5/20, tried to use latex in the Github Pages.
+A good reference was [this](https://www.xuningyang.com/blog/2021-01-11-katex-with-jekyll/)